Volume discount | |

 Get all of the 3D-printable BEAPER Bot parts on MakerWorld, or re-mix your own parts from the original designs shared on Tinkercad.

 A complete set of five introductory learning activities are being developed for MicroPython and will be shared in GitHub.
-These activities will include:
+These activities include:

 Additional robot starter programs, LCD starter examples, and wireless starter program templates will also be available to provide beginners with structured program frameworks that can help them tackle more complex programming projects.